 This article contains affiliate links that may earn us a commission at no extra cost to you.
 Read our Disclosure for more.
 Thanks for your support!

-If you’re dreaming of a relaxing vacation on an unspoilt island with gorgeous architecture, mouthwatering food, and pristine beaches, reading this travel guide on what to do in Astypalaia is all you need to stop dreaming and start planning.
+If you’re dreaming of an unspoilt Greek island with gorgeous architecture, mouthwatering food, and beautiful beaches, our travel guide on what to do in Astypalaia will help you plan your trip to this hidden gem.

 This is a panoramic shot of Chora as seen from Agios Konstantinos beach.